NCIP/gdc-docs/docs/API/Users_Guide/Downloading_Files.md

 The `data` endpoint supports GET and POST requests as demonstrated in the following examples.

+### Tar File Option
+If the `?tarfile` parameter is specified to a data endpoint download query all files requested in the download string will be bundled in a single tar file.

 ### Related Files

 If the `related_files=true` parameter is specified, the following related files, if available, will be included in the download package by the GDC API: